Austria says will start 'conflict' in EU about Canada trade deal

-VIENNA Austria is ready to confront other European Union members states over its opposition to a free trade deal with Canada, Chancellor Christian Kern said, because it sees it containing many of the same problems as one being negotiated with the United States.
+VIENNA (Reuters) - Austria is ready to confront other European Union members states over its opposition to a free trade deal with Canada, Chancellor Christian Kern said, because it sees it containing many of the same problems as one being negotiated with the United States.

+Austria opposes a proposed free trade deal with the United States, and Kern said the deal with Canada, called the Comprehensive Economic and Trade Agreement (CETA), had many of the same problems.

-"This will be difficult, this will be the next conflict in the EU that Austria will trigger...
-We must focus on making sure... we don't shift the power balance in favor of global enterprises," Kern told broadcaster ORF late on Wednesday.
+"This will be difficult, this will be the next conflict in the EU that Austria will trigger ...
+We must focus on making sure ... we don't shift the power balance in favor of global enterprises," Kern told broadcaster ORF late on Wednesday.

-Austria opposes a proposed free trade deal with the United States, and Kern said the deal with Canada, called the Comprehensive Economic and Trade Agreement (CETA), bore many of the same problems.
+According to a recording broadcast by ORF radio on Thursday, European Commission head Jean-Claude Juncker told Austria in June to stop its "clownery" around CETA, calling it the best trade agreement reached by the EU.

+One diplomat in Brussels, who is in favor of finalizing CETA by the end of the year, said it would have "a disastrous effect on the credibility of the EU's trade policies" if CETA fell through.

+"No one would ever again engage in years of negotiations with us to see it all go south the last minute.
+With all the mess around TTIP, we must deliver CETA," the person said.

-Ministers from Germany and France have also called for a halt in negotitations on the EU-U.S. deal, the Transatlantic Trade and Investment Partnership (TTIP).
+Trade ministers from Germany and France have also called for a halt in negotiations on the EU-U.S. deal, the Transatlantic Trade and Investment Partnership (TTIP).

 "We will have to see where the weaknesses of (CETA) are.
 Many are the same as with TTIP," Kern, a social-democrat, said, without elaborating.